Vegan Afternoon Tea at Fairmont Empress Victoria

 I was especially impressed by the creativity of the vegan selections on the vegan afternoon tea at the Empress Hotel.

-Menu Vegan Afternoon Tea at Empress Hotel Victoria
+Menu Vegan High Tea at Empress Hotel Victoria

 The vegan afternoon tea menu started with a scone made with strawberry lavender jam (locally sourced strawberries and lavender from the Empress Hotel’s herb garden on the roof).
 The second tier consisted of four dainty sandwiches that included local heirloom Sun Wing English cucumber on rye, truffle artichoke and red pepper pinwheel on rye, Moroccan spiced eggplant on whole wheat, and carrot and cardamom on whole wheat.